ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

  ...

-Would ``Unfolding`` be expanded by another constructor, all these functions would still compile but some would become semantically wrong.
+Would ``Unfolding`` be expanded by another constructor, all these functions would still compile but some would become semantically wrong, laying an additional burden on the code author.

 Effect and Interactions